 This no-bake Salted Almond Macaroon recipe is brain-healthy and couldn’t be easier.

-There’s also a chocolate version for us chocolate lovers.
+There’s also a chocolate version for chocolate lovers.

 Snacks Containing Nuts and Seeds

-They’re also rich in B complex vitamins, vitamin E, iron, zinc, and magnesium — all nutrients your brain needs to function well and stave off brain aging.
-(21)
+They’re also rich in B complex vitamins, vitamin E, iron, zinc, and magnesium — all nutrients that the brain needs to function well and minimize brain aging.

 Chia Seed Pudding

-If you’ve heard of chia seeds, but aren’t sure what to do with them, this simple Chia Seed Pudding recipe is a good place to start.
+If you’ve heard of chia seeds, but aren’t sure what to do with them, this simple, customizable Chia Seed Pudding is a good place to start.

-This recipe includes some interesting variations including chai, and matcha, along with reliable standbys like chocolate and strawberry.
+This recipe includes some interesting variations such as chai and matcha along with reliable standbys like chocolate and strawberry.

 Nut and Seed Butters

-Nut butters no longer mean just peanut butter (which isn’t actually a nut anyway).
+Nut butters no longer mean just peanut butter (which, in fact, isn’t a true nut anyway).